nuwan600/New_Reader/README.md

-# New Reader App using Kotlin
+# New Reader App using kotlin multiplatform

 Get breaking news headlines, and search for articles from over 30,000 news sources and blogs